 The pouches if approved of to be made after the

-form of the Royal American
+form of the Royal Americans" ¹

 There is no confirmation, though, that such pouches were ever procured, and therefore no way to conclusively link a cartridge pouch of this type that was found in the waters off Sabbath Day Point to the New Jersey Provincials.
 If that level of detail matters to the researcher, the data in this example may be is strong but more evidence is needed.

-in Uniforms of the Armies in the War of the
+3rd New Jersey Regiment 1777 as interpreted by Lt.
+Charles M. Lefferts in Uniforms of the Armies in the War of the American Revolution, 1775-1783 (1926) |

 Notice was placed in a newspaper on June 9th, 1777, for example, that a private who deserted from Captain John Ross' Company of Elias Dayton's 3rd New Jersey Regiment wore